Please click below to view our most recent CiW Inspection report: Inspection Report St David’s Children Society→ Learn more

 It is advised that for the first few weeks you keep the child from meeting any other people; you should allow them plenty of time to bond with you adjust to their new surroundings, it is vitally important that they feel totally safe and secure in those early introductory weeks.
 Introduce your family and friends gradually over a period of time.

 If you are looking to adopt a child in Wales then St. David’s Children Society should be your first point of contact.
-We have helped place nearly 2000 children for adoption and cover all areas of Wales and Herefordshire.
+We have helped place nearly 2000 children for adoption and cover all areas of Wales.
 We are members of the National Adoption Service and work with many voluntary and other adoption agencies across Wales.

 Frequently asked questions regarding the adoption process